 About Canyon Coolers

-The Canyon ice chest is American made in Flagstaff, Arizona.
-Since March 2008, it has been a company that is dedicated to providing quality coolers to professional outfitters.
-In more recent times, their coolers have undergone a makeover to appeal to other outdoorsmen.
-It is a family owned and operated business that has earned the Great Buy Award for providing the amount of quality they do.
-Most coolers are backed by a lifetime warranty to ensure customer satisfaction and cooler durability, no matter what type of outdoor adventure you may be planning to enjoy.
+Canyon Ice Chest are made from American made materials (assembled overseas).
+Headquartered in Flagstaff, Arizona, since March 2008, Canyon is dedicated to providing quality coolers to professional outfitters.
+Canyons is a family owned and operated business that has earned the Great Buy Award for consistently providing quality coolers.
+Most coolers are backed by a lifetime warranty, ensuring customer satisfaction and cooler durability, no matter what type of outdoor adventure you may be planning to enjoy.

 How Does Canyon Performance Measure Up?